The Corruption of Chris Miller

 The Corruption of Chris Miller (Spanish: La corrupción de Chris Miller) is a 1973 Spanish psychological horror film directed by Juan Antonio Bardem and starring Jean Seberg, Marisol, and Barry Stokes.
 The film follows a woman and her stepdaughter who come to suspect a handyman they have recently hired is responsible for a rash of violent murders in their small mountain community.
+Marisol's first film in which she does not perform musical numbers.
+The only brief exception is a moment in which the three protagonists perform a verse of the song Au clair de la lune on guitar, in which Marisol sings a single verse.

+The film was Marisol's first film apart from Manuel Goyanes.
+Anabel Films founder and producer, actor Javier Armet, developed an original idea from Santiago Montcada to produce this high-budget, international film (number 7 in the USA).
+It was filmed outdoors in Comillas (Cantabria) and Las Fraguas (Cantabria) and indoors at Isasi Isasmendi's Esplugas Films Studios in Esplugas de Llobregat (Barcelona).

 The film was released in some English-speaking countries under the alternate titles Behind the Shutters and Sisters of Corruption.